 "As the CTLCV prepares to make endorsements for the 2018 election, we are paying close attention to those lawmakers who fought for the environment and stood up to special interests.
 While voters may not be able to hold utility companies accountable at the polls, they can certainly take action against lawmakers who put special interests ahead of the people they serve.
 Our upcoming Environmental Scorecard will report on the battle over the public trust and the State Water Plan during this recent legislative session."

 The State Water Plan was developed by the Water Planning Council through an exhaustive, transparent process complete with a lengthy period for public comments.
 The 2018 legislative session ended without legislative review or approval by the CGA.

 The CTLCV will be releasing its Environmental Scorecard online at www.ctlcv.org.

-Hartford, CT - Today, the Connecticut League of Conservation Voters (CTLCV) announced the hiring of Joshua Claudio as the new Director of Development and Amanda Schoen as the new Director of Communications.
+Hartford, CT - Today, the Connecticut League of Conservation Voters (CTLCV) announced the hiring of Amanda Schoen as the new Director of Communications.

-"We are thrilled to bring both Joshua and Amanda onto our team," said Executive Director Lori Brown.
-"This is a critical time as we prepare for the upcoming election, and Joshua and Amanda bring the passion and experience we need to grow our membership, connect with voters, and make sure lawmakers and candidates understanding the importance of the environment to their constituents."
+"We are thrilled to bring Amanda onto our team," said Executive Director Lori Brown.
+"This is a critical time as we prepare for the upcoming election, and Amanda brings the passion and experience we need to grow our membership, connect with voters, and make sure lawmakers and candidates understanding the importance of the environment to their constituents."

 Amanda Schoen brings a wealth of political and public relations experience to the team.
 She has previously served as Press Secretary for U.S. Congressman John B. Larson and as Communications Director for U.S. Congressman Mike Thompson.
 Additionally, she has consulted for numerous state, local, and national campaigns on strategy and communications.